MPMC-Lab/BPM_IndoorUFP/README.md

 # Bayesian predictive model for the lifetime of indoor ultrafine particle

-This repository contains MATLAB code tailored for Bayesian parameter identification in indoor ultrafine particle modeling.
-Leveraging advanced Bayesian inference and detailed particle dynamics models, this toolkit enables robust analyses and predictions of indoor ultrafine particle behaviors.
+This repository contains MATLAB code developed for the modeling of indoor ultrafine particle dynamics.
+Leveraging advanced Bayesian inference and detailed particle dynamics model, this predictive model enables robust analyses and predictions of indoor ultrafine particle behaviors after the particle emission.

 ## Detailed Description